James McMurray's Blog

 I used the following hardware:

-Wokwi wiring diagram - project link, not it does not build online due to the dependencies: Wokwi wiring diagram
+Wokwi wiring diagram - project link, note it does not build online due to the dependencies: Wokwi wiring diagram

 Software